 The pathway for effective disease management in the African Region has three core strategies: eradication, elimination, and control (see Box 1).
 Of these, eradication is the most desirable.
 When successful, eradication provides significant benefits to individuals and for broader public health, it also allows the discontinuation of control measures.
-While the concept of eradication may seem simple, achieving it is not - with only two diseases, smallpox and rinderpest, officially declared as globally eradicated to date.24
+While the concept of eradication may seem simple, achieving it is not - with only two diseases, smallpox and rinderpest, officially declared as globally eradicated to date.

-Box 1 Disease management strategies 25
+Box 1 Disease management strategies

 Eradication

-Disease eradication occurs when deliberate public health efforts lead to the permanent global reduction of a disease to zero cases, with no risk of reintroduction.

-Elimination Control

-Disease elimination is the local reduction of new cases of a specific disease to zero, with minimal risk of reintroduction , because of deliberate health intervention efforts.
+a disease to zero cases, with no risk of reintroduction.
+Elimination Control Disease elimination is the local reduction of new cases of a specific disease to zero, with minimal risk of reintroduction, because of deliberate health intervention efforts.
 When reached, continued measures are required to maintain elimination.
 Disease control is generally accepted as the reduction of incidence, prevalence, morbidity, or mortality to a locally acceptable level because of deliberate health intervention efforts; continued intervention measures are required to maintain the reduction.